-Hotel to Oodena and from Oodena back to the Radisson Hotel as well.
+1 Hotel to Oodena and from Oodena back to the Radisson Hotel 2 as well.

-I just wanted to mention, we had really 3 4 exciting youth workshops that was happening on Wednesday and will continue to happen today.
-Jaime Black is working 5 6 with the young people over at the Oodena Circle on an artistic expression project and they're coming back today 7 at 12:30 to finish up that project.
-They will be meeting 8 at 3:30 over at Oodena to have a dialogue with the 9 10 Commissioners on not only the importance of artistic expression in this work with the Inquiry, but also its 11 role.
-So, we welcome you all at 3:30 to make your way over 12 to Oodena, they'll be having this dialogue with the 13 Commissioners prior to the closing ceremony around 4:00-14 15 ish.
+exciting youth workshops that was happening on Wednesday and will continue to happen today.
+Jaime Black is working with the young people over at the Oodena Circle on an artistic expression project and they're coming back today at 12:30 to finish up that project.
+They will be meeting at 3:30 over at Oodena to have a dialogue with the Commissioners on not only the importance of artistic expression in this work with the Inquiry, but also its role.
+So, we welcome you all at 3:30 to make your way over to Oodena, they'll be having this dialogue with the Commissioners prior to the closing ceremony around 4:00-ish.